LibrariesHacked/librarylab/libraries-at-home/find.md

 ![A screenshot of the Find page on the libraries at home site showing an example of searching for a bath and north east somerset postcode and finding details about the library service](https://raw.githubusercontent.com/LibrariesHacked/librarylab/master/assets/images/prototype-librariesathome-find.PNG)

-The [find a service page on libraries at home](https://www.librariesathome.co.uk/) {: .fs-1 }
+The [find a service page on libraries at home](https://www.librariesathome.co.uk/) {: .fs-2 }

 ## Instructions: find a service

 1. Enter any valid postcode into the postcode text field.
-The search button will trigger the search
+Youcan then use the search icon button to trigger the search
-2. The tool should report the library service
+2. After a short wait, the library service should be displayed
-3. A list of links to further information about the library service will be displayed
+3. A list of links to further information about the library service will also be shown

 ## Data